Sagar00t/HTTPLoginBruteforce/README.md

-# HTTPLoginBruteforce
+# Minotaur

-HTTP Login Bruteforce written in Python
+An HTTP Login Bruteforcer written in Python

 ## ⚙️ Requirements